Danila Klimovich: Playing career

 Klimovich moved to North America after the draft and was assigned to the Canucks' American Hockey League (AHL) affiliate, the Abbotsford Canucks.
 The youngest player in the AHL during the 2021–22 season, Klimovich recorded 8 goals and 18 assists in 63 games, though did not play in any of the team's playoff games.

+On 23 June 2025, Klimovich won the Calder Cup as a member of the Abbotsford Canucks.

 International play

 Klimovich played for the Belarusian under-18 national team at the 2021 World U18 Championships, where he had 6 goals in 5 games, including a hat-trick against Switzerland.
 He made his debut with the Belarus senior team at the 2021 World Championships, appearing in three games.

 Personal life

 A native of Belarus, Klimovich moved to North America in 2021 after being drafted by the Canucks.
 He married Nastassia Bartsevich on 10 April 2022 in Cultus Lake, British Columbia.